Tornado Warning issued for Brown by NWS - NewsBreak

 Tornado Warning issued for Brown by NWS

-Effective: 2021-08-28 22:15:00 CDT Expires: 2021-08-28 22:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-28 22:26:00 CDT Expires: 2021-08-28 22:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Brown The National Weather Service in the Twin Cities has issued a * Tornado Warning for Southeastern Brown County in south central Minnesota * Until 1045 PM CDT. * At 1015 PM CDT, a severe thunderstorm capable of producing a tornado was located 7 miles east of Comfrey, or 18 miles southwest of New Ulm, moving east at 25 mph.
+Target Area: Brown A TORNADO WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR SOUTHEASTERN BROWN COUNTY At 1026 PM CDT, a severe thunderstorm capable of producing a tornado was located 9 miles west of Hanska, or 14 miles southwest of New Ulm, moving east at 25 mph.
 HAZARD...Tornado and quarter size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations impacted include Hanska.
+Tree damage is likely.
+Locations impacted include Sleepy Eye and Hanska.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 INalerts.weather.gov

 Comments / 0